Skip to main content

 ©2024 Keller and Heckman LLP

-Tom helps clients navigate the Toxic Substances Control Act (TSCA) premanufacture notification (PMN) review process and negotiates the terms and conditions of TSCA section 5(e) orders and significant new use rules (SNURs).
-He also counsels clients on U.S. Environmental Protection Agency (EPA) enforcement matters and assists companies in preparing for Agency inspections, responding to information requests and subpoenas, and defending enforcement actions.
-Tom is a recognized leader in designing and conducting extensive voluntary TSCA compliance audits (often as part of corporate mergers and acquisitions) and assisting clients in managing liability under EPA's "Audit Policy," and other available penalty mitigation policies.
+Tom’s practice focuses almost exclusively on the Toxic Substances Control Act (TSCA).
+Tom leads clients through the TSCA section 5 premanufacture notification (PMN) approval process and negotiates the terms of resulting section 5(e) orders and significant new use rules (SNURs).
+He provides counsel to clients on major U.S. Environmental Protection Agency (EPA) enforcement matters, assists companies in preparing for compliance inspections and responding to information requests and subpoenas, and defends Agency enforcement actions.

+Tom’s technical background allows him to undertake matters that involve complex chemistry, chemical nomenclature, and chemical engineering issues.
 Tom co-authored an amicus curiae brief for the United States Supreme Court in Hoechst Celanese v.
 United States, 128 F.3d 216 (4th Cir.
-1997) and four technical papers on polychlorinated dibenzo-p-dioxins and furans ("dioxin").
-He was also a contributing author of Environmental and Workplace Safety, A Guide for University, Hospital, and School Managers (Van Nostrand Reinhold, 1996).
+1997), as well as four technical papers on polychlorinated dibenzo-p-dioxins and furans (“dioxin”).

 Representative Matters